Rationales

 idstringUnique identifier for the rationale

-entityTypeenumOne of: portfolio, wallet, or portfolioCommit
+entityTypeenumOne of: portfolio, wallet, portfolioCommit, or notification

 entityIdstringID of the related portfolio, wallet, or commit